Key takeaways

 How much can you earn from sponsored posts?

-Sponsored post earnings vary widely based on follower count, engagement rate, niche, and content format.
+Sponsored Instagram post earnings vary widely based on follower count, engagement rate, niche, content format, usage rights, and campaign scope.
 Industry benchmarks often look like this:

 What affects sponsored post rates?